 Multimeters can be used to measure voltage (pressure), amperage (flow rate), and Ohms (resistance).
 These measurements can be made on AC or DC systems.
-Before using a multimeter, make sure you understand the basics of electricity as outlined in the aforementioned article .
+Before using a multimeter, make sure you understand the basics of electricity.

-AC , or alternating current, is the same current that you find in your home that is used to turn on your lamps, television, radio, etc. This is usually 120 volts and can be dangerous.
-This same AC current comes to your boat via your shore power cord, an extension cord, etc. You might be simply operating a sander with an extension cord from the dock or, on larger vessels, operating all the appliances and comforts of home via your shore power cord when docked and your generator when underway.
+AC , or alternating current, is the same current that you find in your home that is used to turn on your television, lights, etc. This is usually 120 volts and can be dangerous.
+This same AC current comes to your boat via your shore power cord or an extension cord.
+You might be simply operating a sander with an extension cord from the dock or, on larger vessels, operating all the appliances and comforts of home via your shore power cord when docked and your generator when underway.

 DC , or direct current, is that current supplied by your batteries.
 This is what starts your engine(s), runs your electronics, your VHF radio, your DC lighting system, running lights, etc. This is generally a 12-volt system, except on larger boats where you may find a 32-volt system.

 An important factor when using a multimeter is to make sure that you are using the correct scale depending on whether you are measuring AC or DC.
 (This should be clearly marked on the face of your multimeter.)
 If you measure AC current while on a DC scale you could destroy your meter and, worse yet, get a severe shock.
 If you don’t have at least a working knowledge of the basics don’t attempt to measure AC voltage.
 Measuring DC voltage is what you’ll mostly want to focus on.

 AC and DC systems on boats often share the same electrical panel.
 Make sure you know which is which and never work on the panel with the AC power still active from the dock.

 Let’s review what we can test for with our multimeter.